Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 High Power-to-Weight Ratio

-The rotary engine’s design is a marvel of engineering, offering a high power-to-weight ratio that’s hard to match.
+The rotary engine’s design is a marvel of engineering, offering a high -to-weight ratio that’s hard to match.
 Imagine a lightweight athlete who can run circles around their heavier counterparts; that’s what the Wankel engine does with power and weight.
 By using a rotor instead of traditional pistons, the engine achieves a more compact and efficient design.
 This means you get more power without the bulk, making it ideal for applications where space is limited, like in sports cars or motorcycles.

 Smooth Operation